MediaMath/lambda-cron/README.md

 $ lambda-cron create --environment=test --create-bucket
 ```

-If you want to set some custom settings create the setting file in the home
+If you want to set some custom settings, create the setting file in the home
-directory of the user is running the tool.
+directory of the user who is running the tool.

-* ~/lambda-cron.yml
+* ~/.lambda-cron.yml

 For help: